elastic/apm/docs/agents/spec-process.md

 Every change that affects more than one agent should be initiated via a change to the specification rather than creating a cross-agent issue.

-## Advantages

-- Ensures we have an up-to-date [spec](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) for agents.
-- Easier to keep track of what the current state of the proposal is.
-- Comments to a specific sentence of the spec can be made inline, just like in code reviews.
-- If there are changes or amendments to a spec later on, a PR to an existing spec is much cleaner than having to track down all preceding issues to find out what the current state is.
-- Easier to get a new agent (in-house or community) started.

 ## Process

 1. Agents discussion issue \